COVID-19 Resource Center

 COVID-19 Safety Precautions at BMA

-When you arrive to our suite, you will be screened at the entrance to the office by one of our staff members.
-We are unable to accommodate patients who may have symptoms of Covid-19, such as fever, cough, shortness of breath, or sore throat, which cannot be explained by a chronic condition.
+Upon arrival to your appointment, when checking in at the front desk, you will be screened for Covid-19 symptoms.
+Unfortunately, we are unable to accommodate patients who may have symptoms of Covid-19, such as fever, cough, shortness of breath, or sore throat, which cannot be explained by a chronic condition.
 If you have any of these symptoms, please contact your physician to address them first by phone or telehealth.

 COVID-19 Informational Resources